Jump to section

 Early birds whose body clock causes them to fall asleep and wake up on the early side (common with older adults).

 - Irregular Sleep-Wake Rhythm Disorder

-When someone's sleep patterns are flipped upside down due to one-too-many naps over a 24-hour period.
+When someone's sleep cycles and patterns are flipped upside down due to one-too-many naps over a 24-hour period.